-Expenditure incurred to replace a component of an item of property, plant and equipment is accounted for separately, including major inception & overhaul expenditure and capitalized only when it increases the future economic benefits embodied in the item of property, plant & equipment.
-All other expenditure is recognized in the income statement as an expense incurred.
+Expenditure incurred to replace a component of an item of property, plant and equipment is accounted for separately, including major inspection & overhaul expenditure and capitalised only when it increases the future economic benefits embodied in the item of property, plant & equipment.
+All other expenditure is recognised in the income statement as an expense incurred.